 Failed Anterior Cruciate Ligament (ACL) Reconstruction

 ACL injury caused by sports activities is generally repaired with reconstruction surgery.
 However, if the procedure fails to achieve stability, repeat surgery is considered.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides minimally-invasive revision surgery for failed ACL reconstruction in Detroit.
-He also provides the highest level of care during and after the surgery.
+ACL reconstruction surgeon, Dr. Kelechi Okoroha provides diagnosis and individualized non-operative and operative treatment plans in Detroit.
+He also provides highly specialized care during and after the surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 The knee joint is stabilized by four strong ligaments.
 The anterior cruciate ligament (ACL) passes diagonally in the middle of the knee, ensuring that the thigh and shin bone do not slide out of alignment during movement.
 ACL injury is one of the most common sports injuries of the knee joint and is generally repaired with ACL reconstruction surgery, where the torn ligament is replaced with a graft tendon.
 While this process is a very common and highly successful procedure, some may fail to achieve stability.